 Context.
 A classic historian's tool.
 We can ask of anything: what is its context?
 Looking to context - cultural, national, social, economic, political, etc. - can help us to understand an event.
-The rebuilding of the port or Rio de Janeiro n 1903, for example...
-(An answer would include: the globalization of trade, the trade in coffee and rubber, and Brazilian efforts to modernize their city along European lines, etc.).
+The construction of a new port adjacent to the city of Osaka, for example...
+(We'd want to see: the urban development policies of the Meiji era, industrialization and global trade in textiles, an effort to keep foreigners separate from the old city, etc.)

 Chronology and periodization.
 What is your chronology?
 What is your periodization?
 Such questions invite us to line up events in time and understand their relationship.
 So...
 Robert Marks explains the history of globalization in four waves, providing a chronology and an explanation for each of those waves.
 For example, he views the late 19th c., from around 1870 to 1914, as a second wave of globalization when goods circled the globe in the context of formal and informal empire.
-Someone else might tell this history very differently.
+Others will tell this history differently.

 Turning points.
 Moments in time - or particular events - at which history turns.
-We have seen some examples of these: the Battle of Plassey which opened the way for British control of Bengal, or the naming of Dakar as the capital of French West Africa, the First Sino-Japanese War of 1894-5, or - as I will say of contemporary Europe - 1945, which marks a transformation of European politics and identity.
+We have seen some examples of these: the naming of Dakar as the capital of French West Africa in 1902, the Meiji Restoration in 1868, or 1945, which marks a transformation of European politics and identity.